Felix Jones: 2006 season

-Junior season
+2007 season

-Jones finished with 123 carries for 1,162 yards and 11 touchdowns, while averaging 9.1 yards per carry, leading the nation.
+Jones started the 2007 season with 12 carries for 129 rushing yards and a rushing touchdown to go along with a 90-yard kickoff return for a touchdown in the 46–26 victory over Troy in the Razorbacks' first game.
+Two games later, Jones had 12 carries for 133 rushing yards and an 82-yard kickoff return for a touchdown against Kentucky.
+In the following game, against North Texas, he had seven carries for 132 rushing yards and two rushing touchdowns in the victory.
+On October 6, against Chattanooga, he had 13 carries for 141 rushing yards and two rushing touchdowns in the victory.
+Two weeks later, against Ole Miss, he had 15 carries for 101 rushing yards and two rushing touchdowns in the victory.
+On November 3, against South Carolina, he had 13 carries for 166 rushing yards and three rushing touchdowns in the victory.
+Jones finished with 133 carries for 1,162 yards and 11 touchdowns, while averaging 8.7 yards per carry, finishing second in the SEC and nation.
 In addition, he led the Southeastern Conference in kickoff returns with 18 for 564 yards and two touchdowns, averaging 31.3 yards per return.
 Jones also had 13 receptions for 111 yards.
 2007 marked the second straight year that Jones and McFadden have each eclipsed the 1,000 yards rushing in a season.
 The 2007 Razorbacks finished 8-4 before losing to Missouri in the January 1, 2008 Cotton Bowl Classic.
 Jones was named to the first-team All-SEC squad as a kick returner, and the second-team All-SEC as a running back.
 He was also named an All-American kick returner.

 After being hired as the Razorbacks' head coach, Bobby Petrino stated that Jones was his "highest recruiting target" and soon met with Jones to discuss his future with Arkansas.
-However, Jones decided to forgo his senior season to enter the 2008 NFL Draft where numerous publications projected him to be taken in the first or second round.
+However, Jones decided to forgo his senior season to enter the 2008 NFL draft where numerous publications projected him to be taken in the first or second round.